hamza-mughal5593/Android-Assignment/README.md

 #  Trivia app - Rensistech
-It is Qyuiz App using opentdb. https://opentdb.com/api_config.php
+It is Quiz App using opentdb.
+https://opentdb.com/api_config.php

+I have Create Round in Quick(Timed Mode). that is divided with 3 rounds and each question has specific points.

 # External libraries used